The Importance of Culture

 How to Improve Communication

-High performing teams are built on effective communication, so if your team is struggling in this area you need to make some important investments here.
-It may be a good idea to work with a business coach who specializes in team buildings exercises so you can create more cohesive, open and honest dialogue within your team.
+High-performing teams are built on effective communication, so if your team is struggling in this area you need to make some important investments here.
+It may be a good idea to work with a business coach who specializes in team-building exercises so you can create more cohesive, open and honest dialogue within your team.
 Something special happens when you connect with people on a personal level, not just professionally - you build trust.

 If your team works remotely, this bonding experience is even more crucial to improve communication and trust.
 If you can afford retreats, great.
 If not, get the team together virtually on Zoom or Google Meet on a regular basis.
 It shouldn’t always be about work either, let these meetings be social virtual “happy hours”!
 Get creative to bring your team closer together, build connections, and understand each others’ personalities and communication styles.

 PRO TIP: Use communication tools like Slack to create real-time dialogue, cut down on email and enhance collaboration.
 You can use emojis and GIF’s too :)

 The key to great communication is being comfortable.
 Comfort in asking questions, voicing concerns, and pitching ideas.
 Build trust within your team and create that sense of comfort and openness with an open door policy.

 Keeping the doors open for communication is crucial, and it starts with you.
 If you aren’t accessible then that sends a message to everyone that you’re more important than them.
 So remove obstacles, create a sense of trust and respect, and encourage the open exchange of ideas.
 This way problems can be presented and resolved as they arise instead of turning into full-blown disasters.

 Possibly the single most effective way to create a sense of trust amongst your team is through honesty and complete transparency.